mozilla/mozmill-ci/README.md

 2. Run 'git rebase master' for staging or 'git rebase staging' for production
 3. Run 'git pull' for the remote branch you want to push to
 4. Ensure the merged patches are on top of the branch
-5. Ensure that the Jenkins patch can be applied by running 'patch -p1
+5. Ensure that the Jenkins patch can be applied by running 'patch --dry-run -p1
  <config/%BRANCH%/jenkins.patch'
 6. Run 'git push' for the remote branch

 For emergency fixes we are using cherry-pick to port individual fixes to the